-- 2.3.1 Modules are either compulsory or elective (with partial requirements) or optional (no specific requirements). - 2.3.2 Semester 1 comprises compulsory modules of around 15 credits in total.
-This information is made available in the Faculty of Engineering First Year Student Handbook. - 2.3.3 The fields of specialization (including Minors, as defined in Section 4.9, in some specializations) have compulsory modules, optional and/or elective modules.
-These modules are normally intended to be taken over Semesters 2 to 8 and the Terms B and C. This information is made available in the Student Handbook of each department. - 2.3.4 Specialization modules may have pre-requisites that need to be completed prior to registering for those modules.
+- 2.3.1 Modules are either compulsory or elective (with partial requirements) or optional (no specific requirements). - 2.3.2 The fields of specialization (including Minors, as defined in Section 4.9, in some specializations) have compulsory modules, optional and/or elective modules.
+These modules are normally intended to be taken over Semesters 2 to 8. - 2.3.3 Specialization modules may have pre-requisites that need to be completed prior to registering for those modules.